qiuxiang/aubiojs/README.md

 ```

 ## Build
-This project uses [emscripten](https://github.com/kripken/emscripten) to compile aubio,
+This project uses [emscripten](https://github.com/kripken/emscripten) to compile aubio, make sure you have installed.
-so before you start building, you need to have emscripten.

 ```
 cd build